leanchess/leanchess.github.io/index.md

 * recognisably chess
 * playable
 * employs actual AI, and
-* surpasses its predecessors in function
+* surpasses its predecessors in functionality

+Implementing full chess rules (and some UX improvements) are planned, albeit in neither Barebone nor Classic LeanChess.

 ## Is It Really the Smallest?